Once again the Appliance hunter has set out to find the best of the best, this time searching down the Best Pet Hair Vacuum Cleaners.

 - Doubles As Handheld Vacuum

 I won’t beat around the bush, it’s a Dyson so it’s quite expensive.
-But it could also be one of the most popular vacuums for pet hair.
+But it is also one of the most popular vacuums for pet hair.

 It has a 40 minute run time (on the lower power setting) which is more than enough to get around even a big house.
-On the more powerful suction setting, it’ll likely only be half that time but you don’t really need to have it that all the time.
+On the more powerful suction setting, it’s around 20 minutes of run time but you don’t want to be doing that all the time.

-And it has the all-important HEPA filter to clean up the air while you vacuum.
+And it has the all-important HEPA filtration system to clean up the air while you vacuum removing allergens and dander that might be in the air.

 - Motorized Brush